benders5e/benders5e/waterbender.md

 #### Water Blade
 *Cost: 2 chi*
 You make a waterbending attack, channeling your inner chi to rapidly shape water into a sharp point or edge for a split second when you make contact with the target.
-On a hit, the attack deals an additional 1d4 slashing damage.
+On a hit, the attack deals 1d4 slashing damage.

 If the target is wearing armor and you roll a natural 15 or higher to hit, this gash weakens the armor sufficiently to cause the target's AC to decrease by 1 until they repair the damage done to their armor.
-You cannot use this ability to decrease a creature's AC below what its armor class would be without the armor.
+You cannot use this ability to decrease a creature's AC below its natural armor class (its AC without armor).

 #### Jet
 *Cost: 2 chi*